 The Montreal Expos claimed Rolando the very same day the Reds waived him.
 He got into six more games with them over the rest of the month, but after rookie Marquis Grissom came off the disabled list, the Expos then sent Roomes down to Triple-A Indianapolis.
 After a fair showing there during July and August (.232-7-31), he returned for his last 10 games in the majors that September.

 During his big-league career, Roomes struck out 130 times in 426 plate appearances.
-That 31% ratio is not far behind Mark Reynolds (34% lifetime through 2010), the only man ever to fan 200 times in a season.
-Aside from Reynolds, only three other men have struck out over 190 times in a season, and all of them were active as of 2011 too.
-Ryan Howard’s career ratio of Ks to plate appearances was 33%, Chris Davis and Aaron Judge were at 32%, Drew Stubbs was at 31%, and Adam Dunn at 24%.
-Those sluggers also all balanced their strikeouts to a degree with a high number of walks, which Roomes did not.
-Even so, perhaps his strikeouts would be viewed with a more forgiving eye today.
+That 31% ratio is just ahead of Mark Reynolds (30% lifetime through the end of 2017), the first of six men to fan 200 times in a season.
+The others have all done it since 2010.
+To name some, Chris Carter and Chris Davis both had career ratios of Ks to plate appearances was 33%, Chris Davis and Aaron Judge were at 32%, Drew Stubbs was at 31%, and Adam Dunn was at 29%.
+Those sluggers, especially Dunn, also balanced their strikeouts to a degree with walks, which Roomes did not.
+Even so, his strikeouts would probably be viewed with a more forgiving eye today.

 The Expos released Roomes in December 1990, and after another winter in Ponce, he spent his last pro season at Triple-A in 1991.
 First he was with Milwaukee’s top affiliate, Denver in the American Association.
 The Zephyrs released him with a .164 average in May.
 About a week later, the Minnesota Twins signed Rolando to a minor-league contract.
 He got into 50 games with the Portland Beavers (.235-4-25).
 Oddly enough, by this point he’d acquired at least a bit more plate discipline, drawing 13 walks to go with 45 Ks in 157 plate appearances.